akash-network/docs/tokens-and-wallets/leap.md

 ![image](https://github.com/Dimokus88/docs/assets/23629420/08048f1c-4293-48a3-91fa-e0ec16c199f4)

 9\.
 Go through the procedure of checking the record of your mnemonic phrase, add the missing words to the fields.

+Click "Confirm".

 ![image](https://github.com/Dimokus88/docs/assets/23629420/42638118-746d-40e0-ba07-e4fcb5bdfb0a)